poboisvert/UFOs/README.md

 ### Suggestion

-- 1: Add a stastical box over the table to get a first impression.
+- 1: Add a statistical box over the table to get a first impression.
 - 2: some keywords in the comments section may give the another insights that could not have been records by the data.